 La Magie de Noël (Jardin de Tuileries)

-The best known and Paris’ larges market has moved from the Champs-Elysées to the Jardin des Tuileries.
-Just by the Louvre, the 100 or so stalls offer all the right treats.
+Visit the Tuileries Christmas market just by the Louvre, where 100 or so stalls offer all the right treats.
 There’s a huge Big Wheel, plus carnival rides, an ice skating rink, and a Champagne bar if you’re fed up with mulled wine.
 It glitters and sparkles with all the magic of the season.

 Jardin de Tuileries